thisisnic/docreview/README.md

 experience for your users.

-You can use **docreview** to check that your R package documentation passes a number of checks:
+You can use **docreview** to check that your R package documentation passes a number of checks relating to function documentation and vignette quality.

--   all exported functions should have documented examples of how to use them
--   vignettes should not be too long
--   vignettes should not be too complex

 ## Installation